TrainWithShubham/90DaysOfDevOps/2026/day-49/day-49-devsecops.md

 Even if our application code is secure, the **base image packages may contain known CVEs (Common Vulnerabilities and Exposures).**

-So in real CI/CD pipelines we scan images before deployment.
+So in real CI/CD pipelines, we scan images before deployment.

 Today we added **Trivy vulnerability scanning** to the pipeline.